cogtoolslab/neurosketch/README.md

 # List of main analysis notebooks:
 1. Pre-Post Representational Similarity Analyses on Recognition Data
+	- Substantial variation in extent to which these have changed from before to after drawing
 	- How correlated are individual differences in prepost differentiation across different ROIs? (matrix plot)

 2. Measure Evidence for Objects During Drawing
-	- Using neural patterns from localizer recognition runs
+	- Using indpt neural patterns from localizer recognition runs to generalize to drawing runs
 	- How correlated are logistic classifier predictions across different ROIs? (matrix plot)
-	- Using VGG features

 3. Relate Drawing and Differentiation
 	- Where do we see relationship between target selection during drawing and representational differentiation?